quixoticmonk/thoughts/PITCHME.md

 ---

 ### What we learnt
-- There may be better frameworks for test automation.
-You need to find or write what works for your team.
-- Expanded to 3 teams now.
-- Challenges on how others approach a problem statement
+- Find the toolset that work for your team
+- Automated test execution is a way to augment testing.
+- Exploratory Testing
+- Avoid Waste